Military parade: History

+Modern armies use parades for ceremonial purposes, encouragement and show of discipline and to instill confidence in the country's military forces.

 The U.S. drill is based on the contributions of Baron von Steuben, a Prussian Army officer who served in the Continental Army.
 During the winter quarters in Valley Forge, Pennsylvania, von Steuben taught a model company of 100 soldiers musket drill.
 These soldiers, in turn, taught the remainder of the Continental Army.

-The most familiar form of melee weapon and unarmed combat drill in the modern world is the Kata and the Hyung in Eastern martial arts.
-However, there were once similar drills in the martial training of warriors in all cultures worldwide.
-They all had exactly the same purpose, to make instinctive an appropriate reaction to an attack or opening by conditioning the mind and body, through repeated and constant repetition of a series of actions (building up muscle memory).
-Probably one of the last survivors of such drills in the Western martial tradition are the reaction drills and rhythm exercises in the modern sport of fencing.

 The oldest, largest and most famous regular military parade in Europe is the Bastille Day Military Parade which is held each 14 July, on the Champs-Élysées in Paris, during France's national day celebrations.

 Rationale

 A military drill is memorizing certain actions through repetition until the action is instinctive to the soldiers being drilled.
 Complex actions are broken down into simpler ones which can be practiced in isolation so when the whole is put together the desired results are achieved.
 Such is necessary for a fighting force to perform at maximum efficiency in all manner of situations.
 However, depending on the army and the drills it adopts, drilling may destroy flexibility and initiative in exchange for predictability and cohesion.

 Recruits in most modern militaries are taught drill to teach them how to work and move as a team.
 In addition, formations are still used in riot control, where mêlée combat is still the norm.